Garmelon/tablejohn/DESIGN.md

 ## Runner interaction

 Runner interaction happens via endpoints located at `/api/runner/`.
-All of these are behind BASIC authentication with a token the runner must present.
-Once the runner presents the correct token, the server trusts the data the runner sends, including the name, current state, and run ids.
+All of these are behind BASIC authentication.
+The username is `runner` and the password must be the server's runner token.
+When the runner presents the correct token, the server trusts the data the runner sends, including the name, current state, and run ids.

 On the server side, runners are identified by the runner's self-reported identifier.
-This allows more permanent links to runners than something like session ids.
+This allows more human-readable and permanent links to runners than something like session ids.

-- POST `/api/runner/update`
+- POST `/api/runner/status`
     - Main endpoint for runner/server coordination
     - Runner periodically sends current status to server
-        - Includes a token randomly chosen by the runner
+        - Includes a secret randomly chosen by the runner
-        - Subsequent requests must include exactly the same token
+        - Subsequent requests must include exactly the same secret
         - Protects against the case where multiple runners share the same name
-    - Runner may include request for new task
+    - Runner may include request for new work
-        - If so, server may respond with a new task
+        - If so, server may respond with a commit hash and bench method
-        - The new task includes a run id along with commit info
-    - Runner may include task it is currently working on
+    - Runner may include current work
-        - If so, server may respond with request to abort task
+        - If so, server may respond with request to abort the work
+- GET `/api/runner/repo/<hash>/tar`
+    - Get tar-ed commit from the server's repo, if any exists
-- GET `/api/runner/bench`
+- GET `/api/runner/bench-repo/<hash>/tar`
-    - Get current bench script specification
+    - Get tar-ed commit from the server's bench repo, if any exist
-    - One of: Built-in, command, path-in-project, path-in-dir?
-- GET `/api/runner/bench/tar`
-    - If bench script is path-in-dir, get the dir files here
-- GET `/api/runner/run/<rid>/tar`
-    - Download tar of worktree for specified run
-- GET `/api/runner/run/<rid>/submit`
-    - Submit data when a run is done

 ## CLI Args